 There are Seven attitudinal foundations of MINDFULNESS described by Jon Kabat-Zinn as the “major pillars of mindfulness practice”.

 - BREATHE: Take a moment to pause and breathe.

 - Slow deep breathing… and guide your breath to go deeper

 - REFLECT: Once you feel settled, observe what judgements you come to mind.

 - See if you can Notice your lens: your opinions, set ways, auto response.

 - Example: Could be about someone you recently met or plan meet.

 - RESPOND: Be Aware, Acknowledging and then with return to Being in the moment – Be Open to what is there!

-INTEGRATE: Remember this “nonjudgmental noting” exercise and it will help you practice separating your judgment of your experiences from the experiences themselves.
+INTEGRATION: Remember this “noting” exercise and it will help you practice separating your views or set ways from the experiences themselves.